-Effective April 2012 all non–DFAIT visitors to the Jules Léger Library will require a visitor's pass.
-To obtain a pass, please register at the commissionaire's desk located in the Main Lobby of the L.B.Pearson Building (125 Sussex Drive, Ottawa).
+All non–Departmental visitors to the Jules Léger Library require a visitor's pass.
+To obtain a pass, please register at the Commissionaire's desk located on the main level of the L.B.Pearson Building (125 Sussex Drive, Ottawa).
 Valid identification is required.

 Interlibrary loan services to the public

 The Library does not loan material directly to non–departmental clients.
 However, non–departmental clients wishing to borrow items from the Library's circulating collection can make arrangements for an interlibrary loan through their own library and are welcome to use the Library catalogue to locate relevant titles and call numbers.

 The Reference Desk staff makes every effort possible to fulfill incoming interlibrary loan requests as soon as they are received from the requesting library.